What Are Effective Presentation Skills (and How to Improve Them)

 [Featured Image]: The marketing manager, wearing a yellow top, is making a PowerPoint presentation.

-At least seven out of 10 Americans agree that presentation skills are essential for a successful career [1].
-Although it might be tempting to think that these are skills reserved for people interested in public speaking roles, they're critical in a diverse range of jobs.
+According to a 2022 study in the Journal of Economics, Management and Informatics, presentation skills are more important than ever for a career in business [1], and they're critical in a diverse range of other jobs.
 For example, you might need to brief your supervisor on research results.

 Presentation skills are also essential in other scenarios, including working with a team and explaining your thought process, walking clients through project ideas and timelines, and highlighting your strengths and achievements to your manager during performance reviews.

-Whatever the scenario, you have very little time to capture your audience’s attention and get your point across when presenting information—about three seconds, according to research [2].
+Whatever the scenario, it's important to get your point across quickly when presenting information as people lose focus after about 47 seconds, according to Gloria Mark, Professor Emerita of Informatics at UC Irvine [2].
 Effective presentation skills help you get your point across and connect with the people you’re communicating with, which is why nearly every employer requires them.

-Understanding what presentation skills are is only half the battle.
-Honing your presenting techniques is essential for mastering presentations of all kinds and in all settings.
+Knowing about presentation skills and honing your presenting techniques proves essential for mastering presentations of all kinds and in all settings.

 What are presentation skills?